Dos and don’ts for happy polyamorous relationships

-You can't look into a crystal ball and see the future of any relationship, and any relationship is going to involve emotional risk.
-But if your partner can't manage the problems in his or her existing relationship, your partner may not be able to manage any problems in yours--and it very well might be that the problems in the existing relationship will boomerang onto you.
-Be careful, and be aware of what you're going in to.
+You can’t look into a crystal ball and see the future of any relationship, and any relationship is going to involve emotional risk.
+But if your partner can’t manage the problems in his or her existing relationship, your partner may not be able to manage any problems in yours—and it very well might be that the problems in the existing relationship will boomerang onto you.
+Be careful, and be aware of what you’re going in to.

 Sometimes, people who have problems in a relationship will seek to fix those problems by adding new partners.
 As a general rule, this approach rarely works.
-Be careful of a partner who seems to want to be with you because he is escaping things in his other relationships which he is dissatisfied with.
+Be careful of a partner who seems to want to be with you because he is escaping things in his other relationships that he is dissatisfied with.

 Of course, no relationship is ever perfect.
 Any relationship can and will have problems from time to time, so…